bcgov/nr-fsa-scripts/scripts/SILVA/docs/readme.txt

 INSTRUCTIONS:

-Environments include: FORTMP1, DBQ01, DBP01
+Environments include: FORTMP1, DBQ01, DBP01 (and the new RESULTS DEV env?)

 1) Log in to database as the schema owner, via SQL*Plus.